vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

 ### Background and Research Questions:
 A critical part of the healthcare sector is the link between the services rendered by providers and hospitals, and how those costs are passed down to insurance companies and the government (in the case of Medicare and Medicaid as examples).
 This is a particularly important area of research because Medicare costs have been rising and public opinion leans in the direction of more coverage, though how most understand where costs come from is complex and sometimes conflicting.[^1]
 - The Research Questions are:
+    - **What trends are there in payments and discharges over the last five years (2017-2021) as represented in the CMS data?
     - **What factors captured in the data may account for higher payments?**
     - **What factors may account for more (or less) Medicare coverage for payments?**
-    - **What payments/coverage can we predict for the next year (i.e., 2022, as the data's timeframe is 2017-2021)?**

 <sub>[Back to top](#cms-medicare-inpatient-charge-analysis-python)</sub>